Virginia Christine: Radio and films

 She began training for a theatrical career with actor/director Fritz Feld, whom she married in 1940.
 In 1942, she made her stage debut in the Los Angeles production of Hedda Gabler.
 While performing in the play, she was spotted by an agent from Warner Bros., who signed her to a film contract with the studio.
-Her first film for Warner was Edge of Darkness (1943), in which she played a Norwegian peasant girl.
+Her first film for Warner Bros. was Edge of Darkness (1943), in which she played a Norwegian peasant girl.
 She was dropped by Warner Bros. in 1943 and signed with Universal Pictures in 1944.
-That year, Christine had a supporting role in The Mummy's Curse and The Wife of Monte Cristo, with her husband Fritz Feld (the two went go on to appear together in the Western 4 for Texas in 1963).
+That year, Christine had a supporting role in The Mummy's Curse and The Wife of Monte Cristo, with her husband Fritz Feld (the two went on to appear together in the Western 4 for Texas in 1963).

 In 1946, she appeared in The Scarlet Horseman, a 13-chapter film serial playing Carla Marquette, or Matosca, followed by a supporting role in the mystery film The Inner Circle.
 Christine's next film for Universal was the film noir classic The Killers.
 She initially tested for the lead role of femme fatale Kitty Collins, but lost out to Ava Gardner.
 The film's producer, Mark Hellinger, was impressed with her test and cast her as Lilly Harmon Lubinsky, the wife of Lt.
 Sam Lubinsky (Sam Levene).
 Christine also portrayed Miss Watston in the 1964 remake of the film, starring Lee Marvin and Angie Dickinson.